Vermont Wedding Seasonal Guide: When to Marry (Mud Season, Foliage, Winter Snow, Summer Greens)

 - 4 min read

-Quick overview of Vermont Wedding Seasonal Guide (pick your vibe)
+Quick Overview of Vermont Wedding Seasonal Guide (Pick Your Vibe)

-Mud Season (late March–April): moody, intimate, flexible dates; great for mud season Vermont wedding budgets.
+Mud Season (Late March–April): Moody, intimate, flexible dates; great for mud season Vermont wedding budgets.

-Foliage (late Sept–mid Oct): iconic Vermont fall wedding color and crisp air.
+Foliage (Late Sept–Mid Oct): Iconic Vermont fall wedding color and crisp air.

-Winter Snow (Dec–Mar): romantic snowy Vermont wedding vibes with candlelight.
+Winter Snow (Dec–Mar): Romantic snowy Vermont wedding vibes with candlelight.

-Summer Greens (Jun–Aug): breezy Vermont summer wedding days and long golden hours.
+Summer Greens (Jun–Aug): Breezy Vermont summer wedding days and long golden hours.

-Mud Season Wedding in Vermont (late March–April)
+Mud Season Wedding in Vermont (Late March–April)

-Vibe: Romantic, misty, and intimate—perfect for couples who love soft light and quiet locations.
+Romantic, misty, and intimate—perfect for couples who love soft light and quiet locations.

 Pros

-Fewer tourists at popular photo spots
+Fewer tourists at popular photo spots.

 Considerations

-Unpredictable weather → covered backup recommended
+Unpredictable weather means a covered backup is recommended.

-Cooler temps; stylish wraps and closed-toe shoes
+Cooler temperatures call for stylish wraps and closed-toe shoes.

-Photography tips
+Photography Tips

-True-to-color edits keep greens and earth tones natural
+True-to-color edits keep greens and earth tones natural.

 Pros

-Iconic scenery = minimal décor needed
+Iconic scenery means minimal décor is needed.

-Comfortable temperatures for outdoor vows
+Comfortable temperatures are perfect for outdoor vows.

 Considerations

-Photography tips
+Photography Tips

-True-to-color wedding photos avoid over-saturation of leaves
+True-to-color wedding photos avoid over-saturation of leaves.

-Use a short portrait list to keep the pace relaxed
+Use a short portrait list to keep the pace relaxed.

 Winter Snow Wedding in Vermont (December–March)